 Did you know your mind could make a helicopter fly?
 You can use EEG (electroencephalography) technology to harness the power of your brainwaves and control a mini helicopter.
 The EEG headset reads the electrical activity going on between the billions of neurons in your brain and takes cues from it: the more you concentrate, the better you can control the helicopter.
 Have a look.

 Other dazzling projects made an appearance.
-Among them: Hyperfilm or what its creator calls “a new form of film for the post-web generation era”.
+Among them is hyperfilm or what its creator calls “a new form of film for the post-web generation era”.
 To counter youth’s increasingly short attention span, she came up with a movie format wherein shots are held together not by a narrative but by a string of browsing paths, enabling the audience to click and choose how they want to tell the story.

 Taking the hack one step further with the Stemettes

-Hack the Barbican really had one simple guideline: make it up as you go along.
+Hack the Barbican had one simple guideline: make it up as you go along.
 Be creative and see what happens.
-And both the girls and I were excited to discover how technology and art intertwined and how their boundaries could be pushed in ways we hadn’t even conceived of before.
+Both the girls and I were excited to discover how technology and art intertwined and how their boundaries could be pushed in ways we hadn’t even conceived of before.